Testing and Quality

 End To End Tests - Expensive but critical

-Include running in multiple configurations, like different devices, or different browsers, or different screen orientations
+Include running in multiple configurations, like different devices, or different browsers, or different screen orientations.

 Integration Tests - Correct interactions with external world